ai-core-tools/hsu-docs/system/make/advanced.md

 ### **From Existing Makefile**

-Migrating an existing project to use the HSU Universal Makefile System:
+Migrating an existing project to use the HSU Make System:

 #### **Step 1: Backup Current Setup**
 ```bash